dwyl/rag-elixir-doc/README.md

 Most questions submitted to an LLM will produce halucinated responses, or in other words, invented.

-We want to create a POC of a RAG focussed on Elixir/Phoenix/Plug/LiveView to help to find "precise" responses on questions about the documentation.
+We want to improve the search for lixir/Phoenix/Plug/LiveView documentation.
+We want to create a POC of a RAG focussing on the documentation and see if this can help to find "precise" responses on questions about the documentation.

-We want responses restricted to the context of the Phoenix LiveView repos.

 #### Example of halucination with Llama